-The larvae hatch from eggs about 1mm in diameter, the colour of which is usually grey but can vary among strains.
+The larvae hatch from eggs about 1 mm in diameter, the colour of which is usually grey but can vary among strains.
 When they are laid, they are mainly yellow, then turn brown, then grey in about 72 hours.
-At the end of the incubation period, the egg whites (becomes lighter) because the embryo that is about to hatch feeds on the dark membrane that surrounds it and protects it (in nature) from the sun's rays.
+At the end of the incubation period, the egg whites (becomes lighter) because the embryo, which is about to hatch, feeds on the dark membrane, which surrounds it, and protects it (in nature) from the sun's rays.